 Make it the first thing you do each morning

 The easiest routine I had in place when it comes to hydration was chugging a glass of water as soon as I woke up in the morning, and I don’t know how I fell out of this routine!
 It’s the best way to start your day on the right foot and replenish your body after an 8+ hour fast.
 If you normally head straight to your coffee machine in the morning, try chugging a glass of water while your cup is brewing, or keep a water bottle on your bedside table for a fool-proof way to get water first thing in the morning.
+(And if you hate the taste of water in the morning, keep reading for a great flavored water tip!)

 Invest in a great water bottle

 Next up: selecting the right water bottle for you!
 I like to have a big one so there are fewer refills needed during the day, but find something that fits your lifestyle/bag/workstation.
-It’s much easier to keep tracking of your water in-take with big water bottles, than small cups of water!
+It’s much easier to keep track of your water intake with big water bottles, than small cups of water!
 Also, water bottles are much more appealing than a cup of water that’s been sitting out for hours, and they hold their temperature, ice ratio much better than regular glassware.

 If you’re looking for a new water bottle, Jess and I both LOVE this Hydoflask!
-(It’s 36 oz so I only have to drink two to hit my water goal!)
+(It’s 36 oz so I only have to drink two to hit my minimum water goal!)
 Pro tip: if you prefer to drink water from a straw/spout setup, Hydroflask has different tops you can get, like this straw lid and this sports cap!

 Set mini-goal deadlines

-I think the biggest factor that led to my water intake nosedive during quarantine is my lack of structure during the day.
+I think the biggest factor that led to my water intake nosedive during quarantine was my lack of structure during the day.
 Before, I would have built-in deadlines that I would try to drink a certain amount of water by.
 A cup before leaving the house, a water bottle before noon, two refills before clocking out for the day, and so on.
 Now, when I wake up and think of drinking so much water before heading for bed again, it seems like a daunting task.

 Try a 1:1 alcoholic drink to water ratio